lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 The RSA key size and the underlying components need to be selected consistent with the desired security level.
 Several security levels have been identified in the NIST SP 800-57 Part 1 {{NISTSP800-57pt1r5}}.
-To achieve 128-bit security, the RSA key size SHOULD be at least 3072 bits, the key-derivation function SHOULD make use of SHA-256, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 128-bit key.
+For example, one way to achieve 128-bit security, the RSA key size would be at least 3072 bits, the key-derivation function would be SHA-256, and the symmetric key-encryption algorithm would be AES Key Wrap with a 128-bit key.

 Implementations MUST protect the RSA private key, the key-encryption key, the content-encryption key, message-authentication key, and the